binerogroup/documentation/_sources/guides/kubernetes-on-openstack-using-rke.rst.txt

 Provided you are able to run a supported version of Docker, you can deploy and run Kubernetes with RKE.

-RKE supports management on different cloud providers using provider plugins.
-The OpenStack plugin is used to interact with the many resources supported by OpenStack and deploy Kubernetes on OpenStack instances, the plugin must be configured with the correct credentials before it can be used.
+RKE supports management on different cloud providers by using provider plugins.
+The OpenStack plugin interacts with the many resources supported by OpenStack and deploys Kubernetes on OpenStack instances, the plugin needs credentials to work.

 Installing RKE
 --------------